Federal Correctional Institution, Marion

 The Federal Correctional Institution, Marion (FCI Marion) is a large medium-security United States federal prison for male inmates in Southern Precinct, unincorporated Williamson County, Illinois.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility also has an adjacent satellite prison camp that houses minimum security male offenders.

 FCI Marion in Southern Illinois is approximately 9 mi south of the city of Marion, Illinois, 300 mi south of Chicago, and 120 mi southeast of St. Louis, Missouri.

 History

 FCI Marion was built and opened in 1963 as United States Penitentiary, Marion (USP Marion), to replace the maximum security federal prison on Alcatraz Island in San Francisco, which closed the same year.
 On May 16, 2025, a tornado hit the Penitentiary but no injuries were reported on site.

+Influence

+Several prisons in Iran, including two maximum-security prisons in Shiraz and Mashhad, were built in the 1960s, at the time an autocracy under the last shah and later a theocratic Islamic republic, from blueprints of USP Marion as the US and Iranian systems experimented with confining and controlling "trouble" populations, with new experiments in solitary confinement and "group therapy" sessions.
+The blueprints were also used for prisons in Israel, New Zealand, and elsewhere.